apache/fury-site/docs/guide/dart/schema-metadata.md

 Once a payload is shared across services, never reuse an `id` for a different field.

 An ordinary child has one flattened field namespace.
-IDs must therefore be unique across its child, superclass, and applied-mixin declarations.
+IDs must therefore be unique across all fields included from its child, superclass, and applied-mixin declarations.

 ## `nullable`